nvidia-holoscan/meta-tegra-holoscan/README.md

 $ bitbake core-image-x11
 ```

+> **_Note:_** If the `bitbake` command is not found, ensure that the current
+> shell has been initialized using `source openembedded-core/oe-init-build-env`.
+> This script will add the required paths to the `PATH` environment variable so
+> that the `bitbake` command can be run from any directory.

-> Note: If the build fails due to unavailable resource errors, try the build
+> **_Note:_** If the build fails due to unavailable resource errors, try the
-> again.
+> build again.
 Builds are extremely resource-intensive, and having a number of
 > particularly large tasks running in parallel can exceed even 32GB of system
 > memory usage.
 Repeating the build can often reschedule the tasks so that
 > they can succeed.
 If errors are still encountered, try lowering the value